How to Record Online Meetings & Share Them With Colleagues

 - Copy the link and password provided and share them with colleagues.
 Configure the sharing settings according to your preference.
 The settings include who can view the recording (everyone with the link, signed-in users, specified people), when the link expires, and whether or not the recording is downloadable.

-For other conferencing platforms, the steps to sharing recordings are relatively the same as the ones mentioned above.
+For other conferencing platforms, recording online meetings and sharing them are relatively the same as the ones mentioned above.
 If you want to share local recordings, find the file on your computer and upload it to a communication channel or a file storage platform.

 For cloud recordings, locate it on the conferencing platform’s portal or attached storage tool (OneDrive for Microsoft Teams, Google Drive for Google Meet) and share the link with colleagues.
 If you’re using a unified communications tool like RingCentral, sharing is just a matter of jumping from the conference call tab to chat messaging.